awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-develop-integrations-private.md

     --integration-uri arn:aws:elasticloadbalancing:us-east-2:123456789012:listener/app/my-load-balancer/50dc6c495c0c9188/0467ef3c8400ae65
 ```

-## Create a Private Integration Using AWS Cloud Map Service Discovery<a name="http-api-develop-integrations-private-Cloud-Map"></a>
+## Create a private integration using AWS Cloud Map service discovery<a name="http-api-develop-integrations-private-Cloud-Map"></a>

 Before you create a private integration, you must create a VPC link\.
-To learn more about VPC links, see [Working with VPC Links for HTTP APIs](http-api-vpc-links.md)\.
+To learn more about VPC links, see [Working with VPC links for HTTP APIs](http-api-vpc-links.md)\.

 For integrations with AWS Cloud Map, API Gateway uses `DiscoverInstances` to identify resources\.
 You can use query parameters to target specific resources\.
 The registered resources' attributes must include IP addresses and ports\.
 API Gateway distributes requests across healthy resources that are returned from `DiscoverInstances`\.
 To learn more, see [DiscoverInstances](https://docs.aws.amazon.com/cloud-map/latest/api/API_DiscoverInstances.html) in the AWS Cloud Map API Reference\.